endj/JFokus-2022-Trustly-Competition-Answers/sharedparking/Solution.md

-I modelled this question after how some implementations of hash tables use open addressing to resolve collisions.
+I modeled this question after how some implementations of hash tables use open addressing to resolve collisions.

 There is not really much to this question if you follow the instructions